Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

     └── Instance 4
 ```

-You can increase or decrease the number of instances depending on workload requirements.
+You can increase or decrease the number of instances depending on the workload.

 ---

 # VMSS Orchestration Modes

-Azure VM Scale Sets support different orchestration approaches.
+Azure VM Scale Sets support different orchestration modes.

-For AZ-104, the important concept is **Flexible orchestration mode**.
+The main modes are:

+- Flexible orchestration
+- Uniform orchestration

+---

-### Flexible Orchestration
+## Flexible Orchestration

-Flexible orchestration provides VMSS capabilities while allowing more flexibility in managing VM instances.
+**Flexible orchestration** provides VMSS capabilities while allowing more flexibility in managing VM instances.

+It is useful when you need:

+- VMSS management
+- Scaling
+- Load balancing
+- Availability
+- More flexibility in VM configuration

 ```text
 VM Scale Set